Mighty Milky Way

-Mighty Milky Way is an action puzzle video game for the Nintendo DSi.
-It is the second title after Mighty Flip Champs! in the Mighty series from WayForward Technologies.
-The game was released for download through DSiWare on May 9, 2011 in North America and May 27, 2011 in Europe.
-It was the last game officially released for the Nintendo DS in Japan.
+Mighty Milky Way was an action puzzle video game for the Nintendo DSi.
+It was the second title after Mighty Flip Champs! in the Mighty series from WayForward Technologies.
+The game was released for download through DSiWare in North America, Europe, and Japan.

-Due to no availability on other systems outside Nintendo DS and 3DS, Mighty Milky Way will be confirmed as a lost game in the Mighty series after the closure of Nintendo eShop in 2023.
-Other games in the series are still in circulation, including Mighty Flip Champs!, which is available on the PlayStation Network.
+Mighty Milky Way is no longer available for purchase since the closure of Nintendo eShop in 2023.
+Other games in the series are still available, including Mighty Flip Champs!, which is available on the PlayStation Network.

 Gameplay

 Mighty Milky Way tasks players with guiding Luna, a French-speaking extraterrestrial, safely towards a portal at the end of each level while avoiding enemies and electric barrels.
-Each level is filled with small planets, each with their own center of gravity, which Luna walks around clockwise at a speed controlled by the player.
-By kicking off of planets, in some cases destroying them, Luna can propel herself through space in a specific direction, sometimes swayed by a planet's gravity.
+Every level is filled with small planets, each with its own center of gravity, which Luna walks around clockwise at a speed controlled by the player.
+By kicking off of planets, in some cases destroying them, Luna can propel herself through space in a specific direction, sometimes swayed by another planet's gravity.
 Kicking off a planet also causes any enemies on it to fly off its orbit, which can be used to destroy other obstacles.
 By collecting pieces of candy, Luna can create additional planets to help her navigate difficult sections.